mavrxlab/project-template/README.md

 2. Upload the CSV in step 2 of the [tenzing](https://rollercoaster.shinyapps.io/tenzing/) Shiny app.
     (You can use the file provided as a demonstration if you like.)
-3. Choose `Show papaja YAML` in Step 3.
-4. Replace the `author` and `affiliation` frontmatter in the `draft.Rmd` file with this new YAML.
+3. Choose the method of getting the author contributions that make sense for your publication outlet.

 ## Research Production